-On November 14, 2008, the deadline for financial institutions to file an application for the Department of the Treasury's Capital Purchase Program (the "CaPP"), as authorized under the Emergency Economic Stabilization Act of 2008 (EESA), four large insurance companies announced proposed acquisitions of distressed thrifts.
-Hartford Financial Services Group acquired Federal Trust Corporation, which had been ordered by the Office of Thrift Supervision (the "OTS") to find a buyer.
-Hartford agreed that it would inject a significant amount of capital into the thrift.
-In addition, Genworth Financial agreed in principle to acquire Inter Savings Bank while Lincoln National Corp. acquired Newton County Savings Bank.
-Similarly, Aegon NV's U.S. subsidiary, Transamerica Corp., agreed to acquire Suburban Federal Savings and Loan but did not complete the deal.
+On November 14, the deadline for financial institutions to file an application for the Department of the Treasury's Capital Purchase Program (the "CaPP"), as authorized under the Emergency Economic Stabilization Act of 2008 (EESA), four large insurance companies announced proposed acquisitions of distressed thrifts.
+Hartford Financial Services Group acquired Federal Trust Corporation, which had been ordered by the Office of Thrift Supervision (the "OTS") to find a buyer by November 15.
+The acquisition is contingent upon Hartford being able to secure approval to participate in the CaPP.
+Hartford has agreed that, if the acquisition is finalized, it would inject a significant amount of capital into the thrift.
+In addition, Genworth Financial agreed in principle to acquire Inter Savings Bank while Lincoln National Corp. will acquire Newton County Savings Bank.
+Similarly, Aegon NV's U.S. subsidiary, Transamerica Corp., will acquire Suburban Federal Savings and Loan.
 Each of these insurers filed an application to participate in the CaPP.
+In addition, Phoenix Cos., a life and annuity insurer, filed a "placeholder" application with the OTS prior to the deadline, indicating that it would like to acquire a thrift in order to participate in the CaPP, but has not yet worked out the details of doing so.